 Local, state, and federal courts may fail to promptly report final dispositions, so CHRCs often show an arrest but no corresponding conviction.
 When this occurs, federal regulations require that adjudication staff conduct an investigation to determine that the arrest did not result in a disqualifying offense before issuing that applicant an airport ID badge.
-Additionally, there may be arrest and conviction information but no indication of sentencing.
+Additionally, there may be arrest and conviction information but no indication of sentencing, or the charges may have been plea-bargained, reduced, deferred, dismissed, or enhanced based upon a variety of factors.
+This compounds the confusion.

-Some airports notify the applicant that there is a potentially disqualifying offense and request that they provide official certified court documentation confirming that they were not convicted, since initial charges may have been dismissed, reduced, or pled down.
+Many airports notify the applicant that there is a potentially disqualifying offense and request that they provide official, certified court documentation confirming that they were not convicted.